mapycz/mapnik/docs/interface/xml-interface.md

 ## Structure

+The basic Mapnik object is the `Map`.
+Mapnik users typically deal with map Layers, Filters, Rules, and Symbolizers.
+Whereas Filters and Rules serve as predicates that determine _when_ geometric features are displayed, Mapnik Symbolizers take input data and turn them into graphical form, whether as Points, Lines, Polygons, Raster Images, or Textual Labels.

+A mapnik Map object may have multiple Layers, where each Layer should have a reference to a Datasource.
+A typical Datasource (for example, a Shapefile Datasource, an in-memory Datasource, or a Raster Datasource) has multiple features.

 ### `Map`
 The Map object defines the master object of a mapnik configuration XML.
 It defines map wide parameters and serves as the envelope for Style and Layer definitions.